swaroopjcse/lab02/README.md

 ## Steps

-1. Using the VS Code extension you have configured, download this starter code.
+0. Using the VS Code extension you have configured, download this starter code.
+If you are reading this in
-2.
+1.